aritofureda/DigitalProduct/README.md

 ## Overview

-**DigitalFlow** is a fully static, production-quality landing page for a SaaS digital product platform.
+**DigitalProduct** is a fully static, production-quality landing page for a SaaS digital product platform.
 It is built with plain HTML, Tailwind CSS (via CDN), and vanilla JavaScript — no frameworks, no build tools, no server required.

 > **This is a pure frontend project.** There is no backend server, no API, no database, and no authentication system.
 All content is hardcoded.
 Links and buttons are placeholder `href="#"` anchors.